top of page

 Cloudy Water

-Cloudy or hazy water may point to an imbalance in chemical levels.
+Cloudy or hazy water may indicate an imbalance in chemical levels.
 For instance, when chlorine levels drop below 1 ppm or pH rises above 7.8, visibility can suffer.

 Algae Growth

-Dark patches or a green tint in your pool suggest algae presence.
-This can occur when chlorine levels fall too low, often below 1 ppm.
-Algae can double in size in as little as 24 hours; treating it promptly is essential to prevent it from spreading.
+Dark patches or a green tint in the pool suggest algae presence.
+This can happen when chlorine levels fall too low, often below 1 ppm.
+Algae can double in size in as little as 24 hours.
+Thus, treating it promptly is essential to prevent it from spreading.

 Corroded Surfaces

-If your pool surfaces feel rough or show staining, you may face corrosion problems often tied to low pH levels or calcium hardness.
-For instance, a pH of less than 7 can damage tiles and liners, resulting in costly repairs.
+If your pool surfaces feel rough or show staining, you may have corrosion problems.
+These issues are often tied to low pH levels or calcium hardness.
+A pH of less than 7 can damage tiles and liners, resulting in costly repairs.

 Scale Buildup

 Chalky white deposits around the pool edges indicate high calcium hardness or elevated pH levels.
-Scale buildup not only looks unappealing but can also lead to equipment malfunction, with repairs costing an average of $320.
+Scale buildup looks unappealing and can lead to equipment malfunction, with repairs costing an average of $320.

 Irritation

-Swimmers complaining about skin or eye irritation might be experiencing the effects of improper chlorine levels or pH imbalances.
+Swimmers complaining about skin or eye irritation may experience the effects of improper chlorine levels or pH imbalances.
 Keeping chlorine levels within the recommended range can significantly improve swimmer comfort.

 Testing Your Pool Water

 Regular testing ensures your pool remains balanced.
 You can easily test the water using a pool test kit.
-Here’s a simple method to carry out your testing:
+Here’s a simple method for testing:

-1. Collect Water Samples: Gather water from elbow-deep in the pool, away from skimmers and inlets to get an accurate sample.
+1. Collect Water Samples: Gather water from elbow-deep in the pool, away from skimmers and inlets.
+This minimizes contamination.

-2. Use Your Test Kit: Follow the kit instructions to measure pH, alkalinity, and chlorine.
+2. Use Your Test Kit: Follow the kit instructions to measure pH, alkalinity, and chlorine levels.
 Typically, you will add specific reagents to your samples.

 3. Analyze the Results: Compare your readings to the ideal ranges described above.
 This analysis will help you determine if adjustments are necessary.

-4. Repeat Regularly: Test your water weekly during peak swimming season and bi-weekly in the off-season to maintain clear and balanced water.
+4. Repeat Regularly: Test your water weekly during the peak swimming season.
+In the off-season, you should test bi-weekly to maintain clear and balanced water.

 Adjusting Pool Water Chemistries

-After identifying imbalances, it’s time to take appropriate measures:
+After identifying any chemical imbalances, it’s time to take appropriate measures:

 • To raise low pH: Add sodium carbonate.